lynmerin/secretEscape/README.md

 ## Could have -

-1. Develop UI for he services using grails
+1. Develop UI for the services using grails (time constraint ,since grails is new for me)
 2. Add proper logging
 3. Add Junit for email testing
 4. Add Integration junits